nextcloud/documentation/developer_manual/app/api.rst

 .. sectionauthor:: Bernhard Posselt <dev@bernhard-posselt.com>

 Offering a RESTful API is not different from creating a :doc:`route <routes>` and :doc:`controllers <controllers>` for the web interface.
-It is recommended though to inherit from ApiController and add **@CORS** annotations to the methods so that `also web applications will be able to access the API <https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS>`_.
+It is recommended though to inherit from ApiController and add **@CORS** annotations to the methods so that `web applications will also be able to access the API <https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS>`_.

 .. code-block:: php